JuGid/AutoMate/README.md

 ## 3️⃣ Future features

- - [ ] Use spec files to pass data to scenario and run it multiple time
  - [ ] Add more control
  - [ ] Add more managed drivers
  - [ ] Add Proxy management